bellockk/FLL-2026/doc/SetupDevelopmentLaptop.md

     * Click "OK"
     * Enter the password "maker" twice and press "OK".
     * Type `win`+`I`, select "Accounts" and then select "Sign-in options".
-    * Under "Require sign-in" select "Never" from the drop down box under "If you've been away, when should WIndows require you to sign in again?"
+    * In the "Additional settings" group, under "If you've been away, when shoiuld Windows require you to sign in again?" select "Never" from the dropdown menu.
+    * Type "maker" into the password field and click "OK".
     * Close the Settings dialog.

 1. Configure Recyle Bin